jaideep-kalagara/grow-items-mod/README.md

 # Grow Items Mod

-Grow Items is a Fabric mod that introduces a new “Item Grower” block which lets you **grow vanilla items over time**, similar to crops — but automated.
+Grow Items is a Fabric mod that introduces a new “Item Grower” block which lets you **grow vanilla items over time**, similar to crops, but automated.

 You can insert an input item + fuel → and the Item Grower slowly produces more of that same item.